2010 iPod + iPhone Buyers' Guide

 Both of these options are actually forced on for content purchased from the iTunes Store or Audible.com and you actually won’t be able to turn them off.
 Further, audiobooks that were manually converted to the M4B format to be imported into older versions of iTunes will also inherit these settings.

-Another advantage of having your own audiobooks listed in the proper “Audiobooks” section is that you will be able to vary the playback speed for your audiobooks on your iPod or iPhone.
+Another advantage of having your own audiobooks listed in the proper “Audiobooks” section is that you will be able to vary the playback speed for your audiobooks on your iPod or iOS device.

 Note that some audiobooks that you obtain from other sources may consist of multiple files for each chapter of the audiobook.
-If you are importing an audiobook from CD, you can easily join the tracks together into a single audio file in iTunes itself by using the Join CD Tracks option found on the iTunes Advanced menu when importing the CD.
-To do this, simply select all of the tracks on the CD within iTunes and then choose Advanced, Join CD Tracks from the iTunes menu.
+If you are importing an audiobook from CD, you can easily join the tracks together into a single audio file when importing the CD into iTunes by using the Join CD Tracks option; to do this, simply select all of the tracks on the CD within iTunes and then choose Advanced, Join CD Tracks from the iTunes menu.

 When importing the CD, the selected tracks will be joined together and imported as a single audio file in your default import format.
 Note that this will not add any chapter markers to your imported audiobook however, so you may want to look at a third-party utility for this purpose.
-There are a couple of good software utilities that can merge multiple-file audiobooks into a single file for you and convert them into a proper audiobook with chapter markers.
-Two good third-party tools for this purpose are Audiobook Builder by Splasm Software (http://www.splasm.com) for Mac users, or MarkAble from iPodSoft (http://www.ipodsoft.com) and its companion Chapter Master product for Windows users.
+There are a couple of good software utilities that can merge multiple-file audiobooks into a single file for you and convert them into a proper audiobook with chapter markers: Audiobook Builder by Splasm Software (http://www.splasm.com) for Mac users, or MarkAble from iPodSoft (http://www.ipodsoft.com) and its companion Chapter Master product for Windows users.
 Both of these tools can handle the entire process of joining separate audiobook files together, converting them into an iTunes-ready audiobook file and importing them right into your iTunes library.

-Once in your iTunes library, management of audiobooks is relatively straightforward.
-The Audiobooks category in the iTunes source list will display a view of all of the audiobooks in your library which may be shown as a list or in Grid or Cover Flow views.
+Once in your iTunes library, management of your books is relatively straightforward.
+The Books category in the iTunes source list will display a view of all of the iBooks (“Books”) and audiobooks in your library which you can see in standard list view, Grid view or Cover Flow view.
 Grid View has the advantage of automatically grouping multi-file audiobooks into a single entry, based upon the Album tag.
+By default Books and Audiobooks

 Other than their placement in a separate category, audiobooks are managed in much the same way as music tracks, and can be sorted, re-tagged and organized in the same manner.

-Alternatively, you can build your own playlists of audiobook content and select them for synchronization with your iPod or iPhone, or select audiobooks by the “Artist” or “Genre” fields in your iTunes sync settings.
-If you’re managing the content on your iPod or iPhone manually, the same rules as for management of music tracks also apply—simply drag-and-drop your audiobooks from your iTunes library onto your iPod or iPhone in this case.
-Protected audiobooks purchased from the iTunes Store have the same limitations as other iTunes DRM-protected files: They may be synced to any number of iPod or iPhone devices from one of your five authorized computers, but you can only store content from up to five iTunes Store accounts on any single device.
-Audiobooks purchased from Audible.com work in a similar manner, although the limits in this case are a maximum of three iTunes computers and a maximum of two different Audible.com accounts per device.
+Protected audiobooks and iBooks purchased from the iTunes Store have the same limitations as other iTunes DRM-protected files: They may be synced to up to five iTunes-authorized devices and you can only store content from up to five iTunes Store accounts on any single device.
+Audiobooks purchased from Audible.com work in a similar manner, although the limits in this case are a maximum of three devices and a maximum of two different Audible.com accounts per device.

 Varying Playback Speed

-On the iPhone and iPod you can adjust the playback speed for your audiobooks.
-This option is found under Settings, Audiobooks on the iPod classic, Settings, Playback, Audiobooks on the current iPod nano models.
-On the iPhone and iPod touch, you can adjust the speed of audiobooks during playback by tapping the screen to bring up the extra controls and tapping the “1X” button in the top-right corner to toggle between double-speed playback, half-speed playback, or normal speed playback.
+On the iPod and iOS devices you can adjust the playback speed for your audiobooks.
+This option is found under Settings, Audiobooks on the iPod classic and Settings, Playback, Audiobooks on the pre-sixth-generation iPod nano models.
+On the iPhone, iPod touch and iPad, you can adjust the speed of audiobooks during playback by tapping the screen to bring up the extra controls and tapping the “1X” button in the top-right corner to toggle between double-speed playback, half-speed playback, or normal speed playback.
+The sixth-generation iPod nano provides a similar control that can be found by tapping on the Now Playing screen to display the playback controls and then swiping to the left to bring up the additional repeat, skip-back and playback speed controls.

 Podcasts and iTunes U